 - a.
 DT&E activities will start when requirements are being developed to ensure that key technical requirements are measurable, testable, and achievable. - b.
 A robust DT&E program includes a number of key activities to provide the data and assessments for decision making.
-The DT&E program will: - (1) Verify achievement of critical technical parameters and the ability to achieve key performance parameters, and assess progress toward achievement of critical operational issues. - (2) Assess the system's ability to achieve the thresholds prescribed in the capabilities documents. - (3) Provide data to the Program Manager to enable root cause determination and to identify corrective actions. - (4) Validate system functionality. - (5) Provide information for cost, performance, and schedule tradeoffs. - (6) Assess system specification compliance. - (7) Report on program progress to plan for reliability growth and to assess reliability and maintainability performance for use during key reviews. - (8) Identify system capabilities, limitations, and deficiencies. - (9) Assess system safety. - (10) Assess compatibility with legacy systems. - (11) Stress the system within the intended operationally relevant mission environment. - (12) Support cybersecurity assessments and authorization. - (13) Support the interoperability certification process. - (14) Document achievement of contractual technical performance, and verify incremental improvements and system corrective actions. - (15) Assess entry criteria for Initial Operational Test and Evaluation (IOT&E) and Follow-On Operational Test and Evaluation. - (16) Provide DT&E data to validate parameters in models and simulations. - (17) Assess the maturity of the chosen integrated technologies.
+The DT&E program will: - (1) Verify achievement of critical technical parameters and the ability to achieve key performance parameters, and assess progress toward achievement of critical operational issues. - (2) Assess the system's ability to achieve the thresholds prescribed in the capabilities documents. - (3) Provide data to the Program Manager to enable root cause determination and to identify corrective actions. - (4) Validate system functionality. - (5) Provide information for cost, performance, and schedule tradeoffs. - (6) Assess system specification compliance. - (7) Report on program progress to plan for reliability growth and to assess reliability and maintainability performance for use during key reviews. - (8) Identify system capabilities, limitations, and deficiencies. - (9) Include T&E activities to detect cyber vulnerabilities within custom and commodity hardware and software. - (10) Assess system safety. - (11) Assess compatibility with legacy systems. - (12) Stress the system within the intended operationally relevant mission environment. - (13) Support cybersecurity assessments and authorization, including Risk Management Framework security controls.

+- (14) Support the interoperability certification process. - (15) Document achievement of contractual technical performance, and verify incremental improvements and system corrective actions. - (16) Assess entry criteria for Initial Operational Test and Evaluation (IOT&E) and Follow-On Operational Test and Evaluation. - (17) Provide DT&E data to validate parameters in models and simulations. - (18) Assess the maturity of the chosen integrated technologies.